swiftlang/swift-testing/Documentation/Proposals/NNNN-json-abi.md

 review process.

 If `--configuration-path` is specified, Swift Testing will open it for reading and attempt to decode its contents as JSON.
-If `--event-stream-output` is specified, Swift Testing will open it for writing and will write a sequence of [JSON Lines](https://jsonlines.org) to it representing the data and events produced by the test run. `--event-stream-version` determines the stable schema used for output; pass `0` to match the schema proposed in this document.
+If `--event-stream-output-path` is specified, Swift Testing will open it for writing and will write a sequence of [JSON Lines](https://jsonlines.org) to it representing the data and events produced by the test run. `--event-stream-version` determines the stable schema used for output; pass `0` to match the schema proposed in this document.

 > [!NOTE]
-> If `--event-stream-output` is specified but `--event-stream-version` is not,
+> If `--event-stream-output-path` is specified but `--event-stream-version` is
-> the format _currently_ used is based on direct JSON encodings of the internal
+> not, the format _currently_ used is based on direct JSON encodings of the
-> Swift structures used by Swift Testing.
-This format is necessary to support
+> internal Swift structures used by Swift Testing.
+This format is necessary to
-> Xcode 16 Beta 1.
-In the future, the default value of this argument will be
+> support Xcode 16 Beta 1.
+In the future, the default value of this argument
+> will be assumed to equal the newest available JSON schema version (`0` as of
-> assumed to be `0` instead (i.e. the JSON schema will match what we are
+> this document's acceptance, i.e. the JSON schema will match what we are
-> proposing here.)
+> proposing here until a new schema supersedes it.)
+>
+> Tools authors that rely on the JSON schema are strongly advised to specify a
+> version rather than relying on this behavior to avoid breaking changes in the
+> future.

-On platforms that support them, callers can use a named pipe with `--event-stream-output` to get live results back from the test run rather than needing to wait until the file is closed by the test process.
+On platforms that support them, callers can use a named pipe with `--event-stream-output-path` to get live results back from the test run rather than needing to wait until the file is closed by the test process.
 Named pipes can be created on Darwin or Linux with the POSIX [`mkfifo()`](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/mkfifo.2.html) function or on Windows with the [`CreateNamedPipe()`](https://learn.microsoft.com/en-us/windows/win32/api/namedpipeapi/nf-namedpipeapi-createnamedpipew) function.